Enable integration in Microsoft Azure

 https://yourorg.my.salesforce.com/apex/SgPpl__DelegatedAccessRedirect

-Find your organization's custom domain by going to Setup > Company Settings > My Domain.
+Find your organization's custom domain by going to Setup, selecting Company Settings and then clicking My Domain.

 4. Select Register to create the app.